Colorado Supporters of Joe Biden Excited By National Performance

-DENVER (CBS4) – In Colorado, former Vice President Joe Biden won about 22-percent of the primary vote.
+DENVER (CBS4) – In Colorado, former Vice President Joe Biden won about 22 percent of the primary vote.
 He came in third behind Bernie Sanders and Mike Bloomberg respectively.
-While his showing in Colorado was less than desirable, Biden did very well in other states, winning Alabama, Arkansas, Massachusetts, North Carolina, Oklahoma, Tennessee, Virginia and tied in Maine.
+While his showing in Colorado was less than desirable, Biden did very well in other states, winning Massachusetts, Virginia, North Carolina, Alabama, Arkansas, Tennessee, Minnesota, Oklahoma and Texas.

 “We’re all excited.
 I mean I’m getting tweets and texts from all over the country.
 Folks are very excited about Joe Biden’s performance tonight,” said Denver Mayor Michael Hancock, from the Biden watch party in Denver.